Logistics Software

 - Fireworks Routing Engine: Processes real-time data to generate optimal delivery routes that adapt to changing conditions.
 The system considers traffic delays, driver expertise, vehicle restrictions, and customer delivery preferences simultaneously.

-- Real-Time Control Tower: The Real-Time Control Tower Provides comprehensive visibility across all logistics operations through customizable dashboards.
+- Real-Time Control Tower: The Real-Time Control Tower provides comprehensive visibility across all logistics operations through customizable dashboards.
 Managers can monitor performance metrics, identify exceptions, and coordinate responses from a single interface.

 - Driver Mobile App: Gives drivers optimized routes, real-time navigation updates, and streamlined proof-of-delivery capture.
 The app includes communication tools for coordinating with dispatchers and customers.